 I never planned to have 4 kids, or 5 (I’m pregnant with my 5th).
 I wrote lots of stories as a child about a family of 6 sisters, and I was obsessed with the TV show, The Waltons, but those were the only clues about what was to come.

 My husband and I had never had a sensible conversation about kids, or how many kids despite having been together for 5 years before our first child came along.

-In fact our first proper conversation about kids was when we had already had the first one.
-My husband stated a few months into the newborn phase that it was cruel to continue to raise a child in London.
+In fact, our first proper conversation about kids was when we had already had the first one.
+My husband started a few months into the newborn phase that it was cruel to continue to raise a child in London.